NOTE: At this time, our offices are closed. We are available to assist you virtually.

 - Advanced level major-specific courses (Please view the approved course list for a list of permissible courses)

-- If your Valencia cumulative GPA is less than a 2.0, you will be placed on Academic Warning.
+- If your Valencia cumulative GPA is less than a 2.0 and your term GPA is under 2.0, you will be placed on Academic Warning.
 As a result, you are only eligible to take courses needed for grade forgiveness for the following term.
 Grade forgiveness only applies to courses that were completed with a grade of D, F, or W. Please note: 3rd attempts are not allowed

 - If your Valencia cumulative GPA is a 2.0 or higher, but your term Valencia GPA is below a 2.0, you will be placed on Academic Warning.
 You are encouraged to retake the courses that are needed for grade forgiveness but are also eligible to take additional courses.
 Grade forgiveness only applies to courses that were completed with a grade of D, F, or W. Please note: 3rd attempts are not allowed